Author

 William Fenner

 William Fenner (1600–1640) was an English Puritan minister and theologian whose pastoral writings, particularly *A Treatise of the Affections*, made significant contributions to early modern Protestant thought on the emotional and spiritual dimensions of Christian experience.
-Active during the tumultuous period preceding the English Civil War, Fenner's work exemplified the Puritan emphasis on introspective piety and the cultivation of godly affections as central to authentic faith.
-His treatises on the affections influenced subsequent generations of Puritan divines and remain important sources for understanding seventeenth-century Reformed theology and the development of Protestant pastoral care.
+Active during a period of increasing religious tension in pre-Civil War England, Fenner's work exemplified the Puritan emphasis on introspective piety and the cultivation of godly affections as central to authentic faith.
+His accessible theological treatises influenced both clerical and lay audiences, establishing him as an important voice in the development of Puritan practical divinity.

 Works in the Library